Author: Ano Sensei

 Now Playing

-🧑🎓It hasn't rained / been raining for a week.
-Are they both correct?
-Why?
+🧑🎓'It hasn't rained for a week' or 'it hasn't been raining for a week'?
+Both?
 ENGLISH IN CONTEXT 👀

 © All rights reservedShow More